Publications

 • CRATE: Cross-Rollup Atomic Transaction Execution

-Ioannis Kaklamanis, Fan Zhang (Yale University).
+Ioannis Kaklamanis, Fan Zhang.
 In submission.

 CRATE enables secure, atomic cross-rollup transaction execution with formal guarantees and practical implementation.